Qualifications and Screening

 Wavefront-based technology enables an experienced laser eye surgeon to make a detailed map of a patient’s cornea.
 This information is then used to create a customized treatment plan that is later implemented in your LASIK, PRK or similar laser eye surgery procedure.
 The benefit for you is that this technology can help improve the results of the procedure (your vision) as well as minimize complications.
 Wavefront-based LASIK and PRK may also be referred to as "Custom LASIK".

 Bladeless or All Laser LASIK uses a laser to make the corneal flap instead of a surgical blade.
-Most surgeons performing bladeless or “All Laser” LASIK using the IntraLase or another laser to create the flap on the cornea operates at 60,000 pulses per second.
-Other lasers, like those made Ziemer, may also be used for All Laser LASIK.
-Using lasers to make the flap reduces flap complications and produces more predictable flap thickness and diameters compared to the mechanical microkeratomes, which used a vibrating metal blade to create the flap.
+Most surgeons performing bladeless or “All Laser” LASIK using the IntraLase or another laser to create the flap on the cornea operate at 60,000 pulses per second.
+Other lasers, like those made by Ziemer, may also be used for All-Laser LASIK.
+Using lasers to make the flap reduces flap complications and produces more predictable flap thickness and diameters compared to the mechanical microkeratomes, which use a vibrating metal blade to create the flap.

-Generally, the laser eye doctors in profiled at our website also use the latest diagnostic equipment available and often have a choice of more than one laser system to treat the patients seeking laser vision correction surgery.
+Generally, the laser eye doctors profiled on our website also use the latest diagnostic equipment available and often have a choice of more than one laser system to treat the patients seeking laser vision correction surgery.

 Significance of Publishing Research in Scientific Journals and Books

-Nearly all of the doctors profiled at Trusted LASIK Surgeons™ meet this qualification.
-In the alternative, we sometimes include a surgeon in our directory who meets a combination of this qualification regarding publication of research or has served as a director, office, or advisor to a national or state ophthamology organization.
+Nearly all of the doctors profiled at Trusted LASIK Surgeons® meet this qualification.
+In the alternative, we sometimes include a surgeon in our directory who meets a combination of this qualification regarding publication of research or has served as a director, officer, or advisor to a national or state ophthalmology organization.

 Refractive surgeons meeting this requirement have given lectures and presentations on refractive surgery topics at major meetings like the American Academy of Ophthalmology (AAO), the American Society of Cataract and Refractive Surgery (ASCRS), and their foreign equivalents.

-Surgeons may meet this qualification by serving on special committees of national and international organizations of eye doctor or as officers and directors of state ophthalmology societies.
+Surgeons may meet this qualification by serving on special committees of national and international organizations of eye doctors or as officers and directors of state ophthalmology societies.

-8. Certified to Train Other Refractive Surgeons in the Use of Lasers and/or Other Devices for LASIK and Other Vision Correction Surgery
+8. Certified to Train Other Refractive Surgeons in the Use of Lasers, Devices, IOLs, or Technology Used in Vision Correction Surgery

 A laser eye surgeon who is certified to train other eye surgeons in the use of lasers and other devices used for laser eye surgery by the manufacturer is trusted by them.
 Much like surgeons selected to be investigators for FDA clinical studies, these manufacturers only certify those laser eye surgeons who are experts with proven experience in using their products, and, as important, who are honest and reputable.

-Most surgeons featured in our Trusted LASIK Surgeons Directory in major cities have been or are certified to train other laser eye surgeons or have academic appointments and are certified to train residents, fellows or other eye surgeons in the use a particular laser, lens implants (such as Accommodating Lenses, Multifocal Lenses, Phakic Implants, Toric Implants), or another device used for other refractive procedures like NearVision Conductive Karatoplasty (CK), or for Cataract Surgery.
+Most surgeons featured in our in major cities in our Trusted LASIK Surgeons Directory and our Trusted Cataract Surgeons Directory have been or are certified to train other laser eye surgeons or have academic appointments and are certified to train residents, fellows or other eye surgeons in the use a particular laser, lens implants (such as Accommodating Lenses, Multifocal Lenses, Light Adjustable Lenses, EDOF lenses, Phakic Implants, Toric Implants), or another device or used for other refractive procedures like RLE/CLE or EVO-ICLs, or for Cataract Surgery.

 Significance of Academic Appointments.